SamuelWhitton/natural-daina/README.md

     ~ withSize *([Integer] size) {
         :size = *->[Integer] {} -> size;
-        \:~usingDefaultSize;                @ Invalid; usingDefaultSize assigns :size, but :size was already assigned }
+        \:~usingDefaultSize;                @ Invalid; usingDefaultSize assigns :size, but :size was already assigned in this constructor
+    }

     ~ usingDefaultSize *{